moritz-a/Luzon/README.md

 *Author*
 Moritz Armingeon, [moritz.armingeon@students.fhnw.ch](mailto:moritz.armingeon@students.fhnw.ch)

 Luzon is a TaaL (Token-as-a-License) implementation.
-This prototype is a floating license system as decentralised application.
-I built Luzon within a Master Thesis Project.
+This prototype is a floating license system as a decentralised application.
+I built Luzon within my Master Thesis Project.
 The report is available upon request.

 Taal is the name of a volcano on the Philippine island Luzon.